CS4Usama/Number-System-Converter/README.md

 8. Octal to Decimal Conversion
 9. Octal to Hexadecimal Conversion
 10. Hexadecimal to Binary Conversion
-11. Hexadecimal to Decimal Conversion (decimal point + without decimal point)
+11. Hexadecimal to Decimal Conversion &nbsp; (decimal point + without decimal point)
 12. Hexadecimal to Octal Conversion
 13. ASCII to Character Conversion
 14. Character to ASCII Conversion